natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-2%20No.402.md

 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 {{main|IS-2_(China)#History|l1=History of the IS-2 (China)}}

-=== IS-2 No.402 ===
 Little information about the No.402 IS-2 can be found.
 It is believed that this IS-2 tank belongs to the 1st Division of Volunteer Tank Division, and participated in the Ma Liangshan defensive counterattack in November 1951.
 In the battle, the No.402 IS-2 won awards for continuously destroying many (believed to be around 6) United Nation fortifications.
-The crew members were awarded the collective second-class merit, while the driver Wang Fengchi won the first-class merit.
+The crew members were awarded the collective second-class merit.
 It is speculated that it may be the 1st Battalion and 2nd Company of the 3rd Regiment of Tanks of the Division ("Tanshan Model Company for Fortification Fighting"), which was assigned to the 191st Division of the 64th Army to participate in the counterattack.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->

 ;Skins

 * [https://live.warthunder.com/feed/camouflages/?vehicle=cn_is_2_1943_no402 Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]

 == See also ==
 ''Links to the articles on the War Thunder Wiki that you think will be useful for the reader, for example:''

 * ''reference to the series of the vehicles;''
 * ''links to approximate analogues of other nations and research trees.''

 == External links ==
 ''Paste links to sources and external resources, such as:''

 * ''topic on the official game forum;''
 * ''other literature.''